CSroseX/Leetcode75/README.md

 # Leetcode75

 This repository is dedicated to documenting my journey through the [Leetcode 75 Study Plan](https://leetcode.com/studyplan/leetcode-75/).
-I will be posting daily coding solutions and insights as I progress through the challenges.
+I will be posting daily coding solutions (in mostly cpp) and insights as I progress through the challenges.
 Although I started this journey on July 20, 2024, I am documenting it now so that I can review past learnings while solving new problems and posting previous solutions.

 ## Progress

-I will update this section regularly to track my progress:
+I will update this section regularly to track my revision progress:

 | Day | Problem Name                                             | Status    | Difficulty |
 | --- | -------------------------------------------------------- | --------- | ---------- |